Molly cake with berries and white chocolate and yogurt cream

 This year I decided to use Molly cake to prepare this fabulous birthday cake for my 5 year old son.
 For the base I used a recipe from a friend blogger (La mia pasticceria moderna) which is soft and delicate and delicious.
-This type of cake is almost entirely flat which makes it perfect to be filled with cream of any kind.
+This type of cake is almost entirely flat which makes it perfect to be filled or decorated with cream of any kind.
 The filling I used is a silky white chocolate and yogurt cream that is called namelaka.
 I garnished everything with blueberries and blackberries which add an extra fresh note to the cake.
 The result is absolutely amazing.

 Molly cake with berries and white chocolate and yogurt cream.
 Amazing and soft cake base and whipped white chocolate cream with yogurt.